 - Standards Board Chairman (elected by the chapter) 1. - 2.
-Two (2) members nominated by the Standard Board Chairman - 3.
-Chapter Secretary
+Two (2) members nominated by the Standard Board Chairman

+3. Chapter Secretary

-The Chapter Secretary is an Ex-Officio member of the Standards Board, just as he is of the Executive Cabinet.
-The Notice of Decision, Appropriate Notices Secretary does not have a vote, but and Forms to HQ, Track and Maintain performs several essential functions on Records of Sanction Requirements and behalf of the Chairman.
-Completion.
+The Chapter Secretary is an Ex-Officio member of the Standards Board, just behalf of the Chairman.

+Responsible for correspondence related to the Standards Board, Notice of Hearing, as he is of the Executive Cabinet.
+The Notice of Decision, Appropriate Notices Secretary does not have a vote, but and Forms to HQ, Track and Maintain performs several essential functions on Records of Sanction Requirements and Completion.